Quickstart

 Create a Run

-In Nominal, Runs are containers of multimodal test data - including Datasets, Videos, Logs, and database connections.
+In Nominal, Runs are time bounded views onto multimodal test data - including Datasets, Videos, Logs, and database connections.

 To see your organization’s latest Runs, head over to the Runs page